 Contribution (Margin)= Sales Revenue – Variable Expenses

 Therefore, the contribution per unit is $ 120.

 Contribution Margin= Contribution / Selling Price = $120/ $200 = 60% or 3:5

 The contribution margin is very useful for businesses.
 By using this formula, the business can frame its pricing policies.
-The real worth of it is known when the business has a proposal and a decision regarding its acceptance or rejection is to be made.
+The actual worth of it is known when the business has a proposal, and a decision regarding its acceptance or rejection is to be made.
 In such a scenario, contribution margin calculation comes handy.
 The business can evaluate the worthiness of the proposal by looking at the contribution margin.